oknoorap/cdnjs-api/README.md

-# cdnjs-api
+# :globe_with_meridians: Unofficial NodeJS Library for CDNJS.com API
-:globe_with_meridians: Unofficial nodejs library for cdnjs.com API
+Search cdnjs libraries just a snap - More Information about API https://cdnjs.com/api